Install from the NPM registry

 - Modify your toolbar to only include the features that you need.
 You can find the useful visual toolbar configurator directly in your editor sample.

-- Learn about CKEditor features in the Functionality Overview section.
+- Learn about CKEditor features in the Features Overview section.

-- Visit the CKEditor SDK to see the huge collection of working editor samples showcasing its features, with source code readily available to see and download.
+- Visit the CKEditor Examples to see the huge collection of working editor samples showcasing its features, with source code readily available to see and download.

 - Browse the Add-ons Repository for some additional plugins or skins.